Alfred Burke: Career

-In the late 1940s, he worked with the Young and Old Vic and other companies.
+In the late 1940s, Burke worked with the Young and Old Vic and other companies.
 His London debut was in 1950 at the Watergate Theatre, appearing in Pablo Picasso's play Desire Caught by the Tail.
 He then spent three years with Birmingham Repertory Theatre (1950–53) and appeared in the 1954 West End hit Sailor Beware!.

 Burke built a solid reputation across a wide range of character roles in films and on television.
 His acting career included: The Angry Silence, Touch and Go, Interpol, Yangtse Incident and Buccaneers, as well as such televised plays as The Tip and Treasure Island.

-His most famous role was the enquiry agent Frank Marker in the ABC/Thames television series Public Eye, which ran from 1965 to 1975.
+Burke's most famous role was the enquiry agent Frank Marker in the ABC/Thames television series Public Eye, which ran from 1965 to 1975.
 His low-key, understated but always compelling portrayal of the down-at-heel private eye made the series one of the most popular and highly rated detective dramas on British television.

 After Public Eye ended Burke appeared in a host of guises, from Long John Silver to Pope John Paul II's father.
 In the television series Minder he appeared in the episode Come in T-64, Your Time Is Ticking Away as Kevin, partner to Arthur Daley in his latest scheme, a minicab service.
 He was also the formidable headmaster "Thrasher" Harris in Home To Roost.
-He played Major (later Oberst) Richter in both series of Enemy at the Door and Dr Anderson in the Bergerac episode titled Poison.
+He played Major (later Oberst) Richter in both series of Enemy at the Door and Dr Anderson in the Bergerac episode "Poison".
 Later he was seen as Armando Dippet in Harry Potter and the Chamber of Secrets.

 On stage Burke appeared in several productions by the Royal Shakespeare Company, including Richard II, Romeo and Juliet, Roberto Zucco, The Tempest, Peer Gynt, Measure for Measure, Troilus and Cressida, Two Shakespearean Actors, All's Well That Ends Well and Antony and Cleopatra.
 In 2008 he appeared at the National Theatre as the Shepherd in a new version of Sophocles' Oedipus by Frank McGuinness.